Breed Type: Sitehound

 Long and lean, the Whippet is a well-balanced dog built for speed.
 Some can reach speeds up to 56 km/h.
 While he looks much like the Greyhound, if you compare the two side by side, you can see that the elegant Whippet has a different outline.
 Like their bodies, their heads are lean, their muzzles are long and they end in a pointed black nose.
-They have small ears and dark colored eyes that exhibit an intelligent expression.
+They have small ears and dark coloured eyes that exhibit an intelligent expression.
 The Whippet has a long, tapered tail, which tends to be curled up at the end.

-Despite their high powered racing ability, the Whippet tends to be an easy going, quiet, and sweet dog with their family.
+Despite their high powered racing ability, the Whippet tends to be an easy-going, quiet, and sweet dog with their family.
 They are friendly affectionate and loyal pets.
 Most find the Whippet to be an easy breed to house train and because they are sensitive to criticism, harsh corrections should not be used during training sessions.

 Whippets make decent watchdogs, barking frequently at strangers but will rarely become aggressive, even when provoked.
 Most will quickly accept a newcomer and will readily ask for attention.
 The Whippet is happiest at home, curled up with a family member but can easily become excited about a game of fetch or any athletic adventure.

 There is a good reason that Whippet looks much like their cousin, the Greyhound.
-That is because the Whippet is a descendant of this lightning fast breed.
-In the late 1800’s, the English crossed the Greyhound with terriers to develop a breed that would excel in rabbit hunting and that would be fun to race.
+That is because the Whippet is a descendant of this lightning-fast breed.
+In the late 1800s, the English crossed the Greyhound with terriers to develop a breed that would excel in rabbit hunting and that would be fun to race.
 They were primarily owned by the working class and therefore got the name “the poor man’s greyhound”.
 Their name comes from an expression, which means to move fast.
-Racing the Whippet became a favorite English pastime and the breed grew in popularity.
+Racing the Whippet became a favourite English pastime and the breed grew in popularity.
 People came from around the world to see these races and many people ended up taking home a Whippet puppy for themselves.